 - Income and spending breakdown by category – Pick a time period and look at your historical income and expenses by category so you know where your money is coming from and where it is going.

-If you like the idea of having all of your accounts in one place but don’t like Mint or Personal Capital, there is plenty of competition.
+If you like the idea of having all of your accounts in one place but don’t like Mint or Empower, there is plenty of competition.
 Some competitors have come and gone, and I keep an up-to-date list of Mint Alternatives available for you to peruse.

 First posted on August 10, 2012.
 Updated September 28, 2015.